OMAHA, Neb. (WOWT) - Potholes continue to plague Omaha drivers.

-Vehicle tires falling victim to the potholes, making drivers' next destination the repair shop.
+Vehicle tires are falling victim to potholes in the city, making drivers' next destination the repair shop.

 "I've been here 31 years, this is the worst I've ever seen it," said Bernie Ehlers, part-owner of Midwest Tire.

 Ehlers and the crew are piling a mountain of pothole victims inside the body shop.

 "Nonstop.
 Every day.
 Every day there's something," said Ehlers.
 "They don't have a chance against the potholes in town."

 With potholes swallowing wheels on city streets and spitting them back out, the shop seems to have a revolving door of tattered rubber ready to be replaced.